JakeGillatt/Tech221_Virtualisation/README.md

 #
 # Setting up a Nginx Reverse Proxy:

-1. Use `sudo nano /etc/nginx/sites-available/reverse-proxy` to create a reverse proxy file
+- Once the VM and the app are running:

-2. Add the following code:
+1. Use `sudo nano /etc/nginx/sites-available/default` to access the nginx configuration file and replace the contents with the following code:

 ```
 server {